Rushikesh38-bit/TASK-NO-1/README.md

 Step 2: Perform a Basic TCP SYN Scan with Nmap

   Open your terminal/command prompt
    Run the following command, replacing <your_network_range> with your network range:

-            Command:
                  nmap -sS 192.168.1.0/24

   This performs a stealth scan to identify open TCP ports on devices

 Step 3: Save the Scan Results

-            Command:
                  nmap -sS 192.168.1.0/24 -oA scan_results

    To save detailed results in multiple formats:

             scan_results.nmap (normal output)
             scan_results.xml (XML format)